MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-10-microsoft-graph-powershell.md

 ```

 After the application is created, the permissions need to be granted.
-I could not find a way to do this via PowerShell so had to resort going back to the portal and doing manually.
+I could not find a way to do this via PowerShell so had to resort going back to the portal and doing it manually.
 You need to be an administrator to set application level permissions for the whole tenant or request that an administrator does it for you.

 Login to the main Azure portal and navigate to Azure Active Directory or go directly to the Azure AD portal: https://aad.portal.azure.com/